SAP Licensing in Divestitures and Carve-Outs

 Put simply, talk to SAP early and strategically.
 SAP won’t let licenses move without its say-so, but it does offer a few paths:

-• Partial transfers: If both sides want to reuse existing licenses, request SAP’s consent.
+- Partial transfers: If both parties wish to reuse existing licenses, they must obtain SAP’s consent.
 Sometimes, SAP will allow a one-time partial assignment if it makes commercial sense (often for a fee).
 For example, if ParentCo has a block of licenses exclusively covering the sold unit, SAP might novate that block to SpinCo.
 This is much rarer for shared licenses.
 If you’re a big customer or long-term partner, SAP may be willing to negotiate some transfer rights as part of a broader deal.
-In any case, get such agreements documented in writing before closing.
+In any case, ensure that such agreements are documented in writing before closing.

-• License reallocation in mergers (reverse case): Even in M&A, not all solutions involve “moving” licenses.
-If a new owner has its own SAP deal, it might wrap the acquired company’s SAP usage under that contract (instead of transferring licenses from seller to buyer).
+- License reallocation in mergers (reverse case): Even in M&A, not all solutions involve “moving” licenses.
+If a new owner has its own SAP deal, it may wrap the acquired company’s SAP usage under that contract (instead of transferring licenses from the seller to the buyer).
 Or two sibling companies merging can pool licenses and cut redundant ones.
 The opposite logic applies in divestiture: reorganize and reduce both contracts to fit the new structures.

-• SAP-managed cloud (RISE/HEC): Consider shifting the spin-off to an SAP-hosted solution.
+- SAP-managed cloud (RISE/HEC): Consider shifting the spin-off to an SAP-hosted solution.
 SpinCo could start on RISE with SAP or SAP HANA Enterprise Cloud.
 These models are subscriptions where SAP (or partners) provide the infrastructure and license.
-Transitioning to RISE may require migrating to S/4HANA Cloud, but it bypasses a big upfront license buy and offloads compliance to SAP.
-Later, SpinCo could continue as-is or convert to on-prem if needed.
+Transitioning to RISE may require migrating to S/4HANA Cloud, but it bypasses a significant upfront license purchase and offloads compliance to SAP.
+Later, SpinCo could continue as is or convert to on-premises if needed.

-• SAP Partnership Hosting: Some certified partners run “SAP in a Box” for short-term projects.
+- SAP Partnership Hosting: Some certified partners run “SAP in a Box” for short-term projects.
 SpinCo might pay a partner monthly fees and avoid dealing with license paperwork immediately.
 This effectively leases SAP through the partner.
-Be careful: Make sure SAP authorizes this partner and its scope.
+Be cautious: Ensure that SAP authorizes this partner and its scope.
 It’s a handy bridge if SpinCo has only a year or two to sort out a permanent ERP solution.

 Throughout these negotiations, remember that SAP’s main leverage is its audit.
 If you catch licensing issues early, SAP will be more cooperative.
-To build trust, offer to conduct a joint audit or share usage data.
+To build trust, consider offering to conduct a joint audit or sharing usage data.

 If it comes down to a deal, having an experienced SAP licensing advisor or consultant at the table can help both sides find creative solutions while staying compliant.